 Once both lists are built, it uses two methods to spread on the network

-- SMB exploits – it uses same Eternal Blue exploit which was used during WannaCry ransomware attack.
+- SMB exploits – it uses the same Eternal Blue exploit which was used during WannaCry ransomware attack.
 Exploits use SMB version 1 and TCP port 445 to propagate.

 - Network shares execution – warm attempts to spread to the target computers by copying itself to COMPUTER NAME\\admin$ using the credentials from the earlier created list.
 Windows Management Instrumentation Command-line (WMIC) and PsExec tools are used for this.